All Episodes

 Like I just love everybody so much.

-But if you really just think about like what is it, like what does it mean to quote love everybody?
+But if you really just think about like, what is it, like, what does it mean to, quote, love everybody?

-I mean, like ultimately everyone is an individual.
+I mean, like, ultimately, everyone is an individual.

-And if you actually care about human life, you have to really care about people as individuals, much the way you know, if you have a child or you you're close to children, you're like you really care about the child, like you want them to be happy.
+Much the way, you know, if you have a child or you're close to children, like you really care about the child, like you want them to be happy.

 It's like, no, that's not being pro-human.

-But what happens is people they like it's it's easy to say, oh, well, I care about other humans, so I want to sacrifice this human.
+But what happens is people, they like, it's easy to say, oh, well, I care about other humans.

-I don't think it's pro-human, and particularly as Ayn Rand identified, it's particularly anti-human because it's totally unnecessary.
+And particularly as Ayn Rand identified, it's particularly anti-human because it's totally unnecessary.

 Like it's possible for everybody to win.

-Once once capitalism and an industry prove that, then why would your focus be on sacrifice versus on just individuals benefiting?
+Once capitalism and an industry prove that, then why would your focus be on sacrifice versus on just individuals benefiting?

-Because that benefits all other individuals, but rationally, yeah, individuals should be focused on their own lives.
+But rationally, yeah, individuals should be focused on their own lives.

 I totally did and families and stuff.

-I totally disagree with this Peter Singer effective altruist perspective that like if you're Sam Bankman freed, like you should choose the career that allows you to pay for as much stuff for other people as possible versus choosing a career that you find fulfilling.
+I totally disagree with this Peter Singer effective altruist perspective that like, if you're Sam Bankman Freed, like you should choose the career that allows you to pay for as much stuff for other people as possible versus choosing a career that you find fulfilling.

 And again, it's totally unnecessary because everyone being self-interested rationally can mean everyone is happy.